LetsDefend/SOC-Interview-Questions/README.md

 ### What is the key difference between IDS and IPS?

-IDS only detect the traffic but IPS can prevent/block the traffic.
+IDS only _detects_ the traffic but IPS can _prevent/block_ the traffic.

 ### How can you protect yourself from Man-in-the-middle attacks?